Video Celebrates America the Beautiful

 DIGITAL, KEYFRAME ZOOM-IN

 Then I keyframed the zoom-in to Lady Liberty’s face.
 The original shot was just a static wide shot.
 I wanted a zoom in on her face so I did it digitally with keyframes.
 To do this, you put a keyframe at the beginning of the shot.
 Then you add another keyframe at the point where you want the movement to stop.
 On the first keyframe, you give the clip one size attribute and on the second keyframe, you give it another, closer-in size attribute.
-To zoom in on the face and get it centered correctly, it was also necessary for me to keyframe the center point of the 8-point garbage matt.
-An 8-point garbage matt is a filter where you select 8 points within the clip to design the shape of the matt.
-You use this for odd-shaped objects.
+Then you render it and voila!

 I brought the opacity (transparency) down of the clip just a touch so you could see the flag waving thru her face.
 The Statue of Liberty also stays all the way through the video and I wanted it to blend well with the flag, so I made her semi-transparent, and gave her an 80% opacity.
 Fiddling with the opacity of clips is one of the easiest ways to give a video an artistic touch.